As an organisation we’ve made great strides forward, and are acknowledged as a leading-edge employer when it comes to

 The achievement is the culmination of a journey that has seen the Group placed in the top 10 since 2015, and first in 2017, recognising the progress made and our continued commitment to LGBT+ inclusion.

 Many of our LGBT+ role models have been recognised externally in power lists with two of our colleagues named in the 2020 OUTstanding lists.

 Our Rainbow network

 Our LGBT+ colleague network, Rainbow, plays a pivotal role in our approach, and with over 5,000 members and supporters, is one of the largest networks of its kind in the UK.
 For over 10 years now, Rainbow has been committed to connecting, developing and supporting our LGBT+ colleagues across the Group.
 Rainbow was named a highly commended network by Stonewall in 2019.

 In 2020, Rainbow Network achieved its £10,000 fundraising challenge goal through running a whole host of virtual events throughout the year.
 Over the past 10 years, Rainbow has supported five LGBT+ charity partners with volunteering and fundraising – Mermaids, MindOut, Albert Kennedy Trust, Opening Doors London and Waverley Care, raising over £250,000 and donating thousands of volunteering hours.

 Rainbow also has an active Twitter following @LBGRainbow.

 LGBT+ and Ally Role Models

-We've launched our 2020 LGBT+ and Ally Role Model list, which shines a light on our colleagues within the Group who've been nominated for their outstanding impact towards LGBT+ diversity and inclusion.
+Our 2021 LGBT+ and Ally Role Model list shines a light on our colleagues who've been nominated for their outstanding impact towards LGBT+ diversity and inclusion.

 Support for transgender colleagues